 - Outdoor Toy Storage Idea Ten – Covered Sandbox

-This cute, clever, and simple toy storage solution involves sacrificing a small amount of space in your garage, but it’s totally worth it to keep the bikes and scooters neat and organized.
+This cute, clever, easy to put together and simple toy storage solution involves sacrificing a small amount of space in your garage, but it’s totally worth it and great for storing bikes and scooters.
 To start, all you’ll have to do is decide where you’d like to put this parking lot.
 If you don’t have a garage, try on a patio or deck.
 Anywhere that you can mark off rectangular spaces is great.

 This inexpensive painter’s tape is long enough to create dozens of parking spaces for your outdoor toy storage area.
 It comes off the floor clean, and this ensures that your garage, patio, or deck looks just as nice after you remove it as it did before you put it on.